PurpleDxD/valheim-plugins/README.md

 Since my departure, there have been so many updates that most features of my plugins were broken.
 I've went ahead and fixed them (so that they ***should*** work as intended) but I was not able to verify 100% of the features.

-Specifically for the [Locator Plugin](https://github.com/purpledxd/Valheim-Plugins/tree/master/LocatorPlugin), the auto-pinning / config system works (from my limited testing) but I believe some of the commands are broken.

 I will be rewriting my plugins from scratch and add the features that it should have had from the beginning.
 See the Nexus thread of Locator for updates.

 ## Nexus links